-Table 1 Recommendations and advice for specific animals Keep feed that is packaged or otherwise requires storage in a manner that prevents access by vermin.
-Advice Refer to Part O of the Development in Residential Zones DCP for Controls for horse stables in North Grafton.
-Refer to the keeping of horses and cattle provisions in the Local Government (General) Regulation 2005, Schedule 2, Part 5 - Standards for Keeping Birds or Animals.
-The Schedule also outlines standards for stable floors.
-Refer also to management practices for Agriculture - Livestock on the NSW Department of Primary Industries website www.dpi.nsw.gov. au.
-Pigs / swine (boar, sow, ba rrow, piglet and sucker) Recommended number A stocking rate should be calculated in accordance with Meat & Livestock Australia guidelines.
-Recommended requirements Swine must not be kept in such a place or manner as to pollute any waterway or water supplied for use (or used, or likely to be used) by a person for drinking or domestic purposes, or in a dairy.
-Swine's dung must not be deposited in such a place or manner as to pollute any water supplied for use (or used, or likely to be used) by a person for drinking or domestic purposes, or in a dairy.
-Swine must not be kept (and swine's dung must not be deposited) within 60 metres of a dwelling, shop, office, factory, church or other place of public worship, workshop, school or public place in a city, town, village or other urban part of an area.
+Table 1 Recommendations a and advice for specific animals Restrict flight times to 2 hours after sunrise and 2 hours before sunset.
+Allow exercise flights of no more than 1 hour.
+Advice Free lofting of pigeons is not permitted.
+Pigeons can negatively impact on both the environment and indigenous birds.
+Food sources and roosting opportunities must not be made available to wild pigeons.
+Wild pigeon numbers can be managed by discouraging uncontrolled feeding and bird-proofing known roost sites.
+Development Approval may be required for the construction of lofts, etc. (refer to State Environmental Planning Policy (Exempt & Complying Development Codes) 2008).
+Pigs/swine Recommended number A stocking rate should be calculated in accordance with Meat & Livestock Australia guidelines.
+Recommended requirements Swine must not be kept in such a place or manner as to pollute any waterway or water supplied for use (or used, or likely to be used) by a person for drinking or domestic purposes or in a dairy.
+Swine's dung must not be deposited in such a place or manner as to pollute any water supplied for use (or used, or likely to be used) by a person for drinking or domestic purposes or in a dairy.
+Swine must not be kept (and swine's dung must not be deposited within 60 metres of a dwelling, shop, office, factory, church or other place of public worship, workshop, school or public place in a city town, village or other urban part of an area.
 Yards must be so enclosed as to prevent the escape of animals.
-Feed that is packaged or otherwise requires storage, should be kept in a manner that prevents access by vermin.
+Feed that is packaged or otherwise requires storage should be kept in a manner that prevents access by vermin.
 Advice Not permitted in Residential Zones.
-Refer to the requirements on the keeping of swine in the Local Government (General) Regulation 2005, Schedule 2, Part 5 - Standards for Keeping Birds or Animals.
-Pigs / swine must not be slaughtered at the premises on which they are kept.
+Refer to the requirements on the keeping of swine in the Local Government (General) Regulation 2005, Schedule 2, Part 5 Standards for Keeping Birds or Animals.
+Pigs/swine must not be slaughtered at the premises on which they are kept.
 They must be transported to an accredited abattoir.
-Refer also to management practices for Agriculture - Livestock on the NSW Department of Primary Industries website www.dpi.nsw.gov. au Predation, habitat degradation, competition and disease transmission by Feral Pigs Sus scrofa is listed as a key threatening process under the Threatened Species Conservation Act 1995.
-Rabbits Recommended number Adult stocking rate of 1 per 0.5 square metre of hutch.
-Recommended requirements The hutch must be located in the rear yard, at least 4.5 metres from any dwelling and 1 metre from any property boundary.
+Refer also to management practices for Agriculture - Livestock on the NSW Department of Primary Industries website www.dpi.nsw.gov.au Predation, habitat degradation, competition and disease transmission by Feral Pigs Sus scrofa is listed as a key threatening process under Schedule 4 of the Biodiversity Conservation Act 2016.
+Poultry (duck, geese, turkey, swa an, quail, and pheasant) Recommended number No more than 12 adult birds per property in residential areas.
+Recommended requirements Locate poultry houses in the rear yard area of the premise, at least 30 metres from any dwelling, public hall, school or premises used for the manufacture, preparation, sale or storage of food.